-The following twelve projects and programs currently comprise the Gentilly Resilience District:
+The following projects and programs currently comprise the Gentilly Resilience District:

-- 1. Mirabeau Water Garden: 25-acre site of a former convent of the Sisters of Saint Joseph designed to store up to 10 million gallons of stormwater while also serving as a space for recreation and environmental learning - 2.
-Pontilly Neighborhood Stormwater Network: enhancements to the Dwyer Canal combined with vacant lots, streets, and alleyways designed to capture stormwater and beautify the Pontchartrain Park and Gentilly Woods neighborhoods - 3.
-Blue & Green Corridors: neutral grounds of major boulevards improved to slow and store stormwater while facilitating safe and comfortable spaces to travel and recreate - 4.
-St. Bernard Neighborhood Campus: integrated green infrastructure and recreational improvements at McDonogh 35 High School and Willie Hall Playground
+- Mirabeau Water Garden: A 25-acre site; formerly the convent of the Sisters of Saint Joseph.
+FEMA dollars used This project will be designed and constructed in two phases to store up to 10 million gallons of stormwater while also serving as a space for recreation and environmental learning. - 2.
+Pontilly Neighborhood Stormwater Network Phase I: This HMGP-leveraged stormwater management project is creating a stormwater network with a combination of vacant lots, streets, and alleyways; to capture stormwater and beautify the Pontchartrain Park and Gentilly Woods neighborhoods - 3.
+Pontilly Phase II: Dwyer Canal Improvements: Creating a community recreational / social space with park elements to include active & passive programming.